Nishat Majumdar

-Nishat Mazumdar (নিশাত মজুমদার) became the first Bangladeshi woman to scale Mount Everest, with the help of three Sherpas - Lakpa Sherpa, Pemba Dorje Sherpa, Mingma Sherpa and a bigger team led by another Bangladeshi mountaineer M. A. Muhit.
-She reached the northern side of the mountain with the team on 19 May 2012, six days after which internationally acclaimed Bangladeshi mountaineer Wasfia Nazreen reached the summit from Nepal side independently.
+Nishat Mazumdar (born 5 January 1981) became the first Bangladeshi woman to scale Mount Everest,.
+She reached the northern side of the mountain with the team on 19 May 2012, six days before Bangladeshi mountaineer Wasfia Nazreen reached the summit from the Nepal side.

-Biography
+Early life and education

-Mazumdar was born on 5 January 1981, into a family of Majumdars in Ramganj, Noakhali District (now in Lakshmipur District), Bangladesh.
-Her father, Abdul Mannan Majumdar, was a businessman.
+Mazumdar was born on 5 January 1981 in Ramganj, Noakhali District (now in Lakshmipur District).
 Nishat was the second out of the four children of Abdul Mannan Majumdar and Ashura Majumdar.
-She received both bachelor's and master's degrees in accounting from Dhaka City College.
-Nishat is married to Rafikul Islam.
+She completed her Secondary School Certificate (SSC) from Botmuli Home High Girls' School in 1997 and Higher Secondary Certificate (HSC) from Shaheed Anwar Girls' College in 1999.
+Later she earned both her bachelor's and master's degrees in accounting from Dhaka City College.

 Climbing

-The path to Everest however, was not simple.
-It took Nishat almost ten years of preparation before she attempted to climb the Everest.
-She joined the Bangladesh Mountaineering and Trekking Club (BMTC) in late 2003 and ever since then went on expeditions with the other members of the organisation.
+Mazumdar prepared for ten years before attempting to climb Everest.
+She joined the Bangladesh Mountaineering and Trekking Club (BMTC) in 2003 and participated in expeditions with the organization.
 She received official training in 2007 at the Darjeeling Mountaineering Club in India.